-- You have had malaria before. - You have travelled to a malaria endemic region in the past 6 months, or are intending to travel to a malaria endemic region during the 2 year study period. - You have had immunoglobulins and/or any blood products (e.g., blood transfusion), at any time in the past. - You have used antibiotics which could treat malaria in the 30 days prior to malaria challenge. - You have received an investigational product in the 30 days preceding enrolment, or planned receipt during the study period. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data. - You have problems with your immune system. - You have a reduced oxygen-carrying capacity in your blood (haemoglobin level). - Your veins are unlikely to allow daily blood tests - You have sickle cell anaemia, thalassemia, G6PD deficiency or any other haematological condition that might affect susceptibility to malaria infection, (e.g., red cells negative for the Duffy antigen, see page 6). - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of allergic disease or reactions likely to be exacerbated by malaria infection or by the medications used to treat malaria infection. - You have a history of cancer.
+- You have had malaria before. - You have travelled to a malaria endemic region in the past 6 months, or are intending to travel to a malaria endemic region during the 2 year study period. - You have had a blood transfusion at any time in the past. - You have received immunoglobulins within the last 3 months. - You have used antibiotics which could treat malaria in the 30 days prior to malaria challenge. - You have received an investigational product in the 30 days preceding enrolment, or planned receipt during the study period. - You have previously received an investigational vaccine likely to impact on interpretation of the trial data. - You have problems with your immune system. - You have a reduced oxygen-carrying capacity in your blood (haemoglobin level). - Your veins are unlikely to allow daily blood tests - You have sickle cell anaemia, thalassemia, G6PD deficiency or any other haematological condition that might affect susceptibility to malaria infection, (e.g., red cells negative for the Duffy antigen). - You are pregnant, breast feeding or intend to become pregnant during the study. - You have a history of allergic disease or reactions likely to be exacerbated by malaria infection or by the medications used to treat malaria infection. - You have a history of cancer.